ren-ben/mini-pugin-guns/README.md

 # Basic Premise🪄

-The Plugin, as I have already states isn't really for public use I just made it to train my skills a bit.
+The Plugin, as I already stated isn't really for public use I just made it to train my skills a Git.

 The Player will be given a command to weaponize certain Tools with certain Projectiles.